 There are plenty of ways to ensure you rank ahead of your competitors in search results.
 Depending on the ones you use, and how you come across, it can be a key competitive advantage in a crowded marketplace.

 The bottom line is this: If you’re one of those agents that rely on referrals to bring business in, and you’re not worried about how you appear online, then your strategy is extremely dated and at risk of extinction.

 Want to plan your digital strategy on your own, and set your business up for success?
 Download our workbook: ‘The Digital Business Planning Workbook’.
-It’s a self-guided, interactive, strategic workbook where you answer questions about branding, SEO, content, design, and a lot more, so you can set goals for your website and your digital marketing efforts for 2020.
+It’s a self-guided, interactive, strategic workbook where you answer questions about branding, SEO, content, design, and a lot more, so you can set goals for your website and your digital marketing efforts.
 And, it’s free to download.